james-atdg/autocomplete-service/README.md

 ### Improvements & Effort
 Overall this implementation was about 4 hours of effort.
 The index service and controller implementation took under an hour and the bulk of the effort centered around testing and validating the approach.
-Some time was spent at the onset trying an implementation using the KMP algorithm to facilitate a contains matching strategy (match if user supplied value appears anywhere in word) before I realized the specification called for auto-complete which uses 'starts with' matching.

-Some things I'd consider if I had unlimited cycles:
+Some time was spent at the onset trying an implementation using the KMP algorithm to facilitate a 'contains' matching solution before I realized the specification called for auto-complete which uses 'starts with' matching.
+I think this is a clean, easy to understand, well performing solution for auto-complete suggestions against dictionaries.
+There's a few things I'd consider if I had unlimited cycles:

+* try processing the dictionary in parallel to build the index, perhaps grouped by starting letter, and see if this optimizes indexing for much larger dictionaries
+* benchmark performance at load on a few instance types
+* try caching the index to a file and reading it in at startup to see if startup performance improves
+* test this with other dictionaries
 * allow users to specify max results instead of defaulting to 10
 * provide an option to match on words containing the value instead of just beginning with it
 * provide details on index byte size to better measure memory usage for different dictionaries
-* try caching the index to a file and reading it in at startup to see if startup performance improves
-* test this with other dictionaries
-* try processing the dictionary in parallel to build the index, perhaps grouped by starting letter, and see if this optimizes indexing for much larger dictionaries